sudeep162002/ims-backend-go/readme.md

 # Istavrity Management System (IMS)

 IMS is a platform designed to efficiently handle the Istavrity of multiple families.
-It is built using TypeScript, Angular, Docker, GitHub Actions for CI/CD, and Docker Hub for development .
+It is built using TypeScript, Angular, Docker, GitHub Actions for CI/CD, and Docker Hub for development.

 ## Features